infrae/fcrepo/src/fcrepo/README.txt

 multiple PIDs are requested.
 It wraps the getNextPID method from the WADL API, parses the result xml and uses better default arguments.

-Here's the same call through the WADL API:
+Here's the same call through the 'raw' WADL API:

   >>> print client.api.getNextPID().submit(namespace=u'foo', format=u'text/xml').read()
   <?xml  ...?>